Doctor at Missouri abortion clinic defends patient care

 “It’s very odd and it feels like an invasion of privacy,” said Conti, who is a fellow with Physicians for Reproductive Health.

-The state moved to revoke the clinic’s license in June, prompting a court fight that was turned over to the Missouri Administrative Hearing Commission, which is conducting the hearing in St. Louis.
+The state moved to revoke the clinic’s license in June, prompting a court fight that was turned over to the Missouri Administrative Hearing Commission, which is conducting the hearing.
 A ruling isn’t expected before February.

 Missouri would become the first state since 1974, the year after the Supreme Court’s Roe v.
 Wade decision, without a functioning abortion clinic if the license is revoked.
 Three clinics near Missouri offer the procedure.
-Two are in Illinois suburbs of St. Louis, and one is in Overland Park, Kansas, just across the state line from Kansas City.
+Two are in Illinois suburbs of St. Louis, and one is in a Kansas suburb of Kansas City.

 Associated Press reporters Heather Hollingsworth in Kansas City, Missouri, and John Hanna in Topeka, Kansas, contributed to this report.